ltiao/ltiao.github.io.nikola/pages/about.rst

 projects`_ or hanging out with my Kindle, you'll either find me shooting hoops at the gym, or trying to get stronger at `Go`_.

-Check out my :doc:`projects <projects>` if you're interested in the stuff I've worked on and also :doc:`my development stack <development-stack>` to get an idea of what I'm good at.
+Check out :doc:`my projects <projects>` if you're interested in the stuff I've worked on and also :doc:`my dev stack <development-stack>` to get an idea of what I do.

 .. _University of New South Wales: http://www.cse.unsw.edu.au
 .. _Spatial Analytics Systems Team: http://www.csiro.au/en/Research/D61/Areas/Imaging-and-visualisation/Visualisation/Terria